 “You can’t base your m² pricing on the notaire’s website (‘DVF’) because _____.”

 They may give any number of lies for this, such as that the notaries don’t count villas purchased using a SCI (they do — they count all residential real estate transactions no matter who pays for them), that they include non-publicly offered or inter-family sales of property for a low price (they don’t), that wealthy people remove their sale from it for privacy (this is not allowed), or that the notaire’s published sale prices are somehow incorrectly low (they’re definitely not incorrectly low –in fact they’re incorrectly high!– and this is regulated by French law to increase transparency.)
-Here’s a guide to coming up with your offer price.
+In fact, the published sold prices include TVA (tax paid)!

 “The market has exploded / prices have gone up since the notaires last published the sale prices…”

 Again, that is 100% certainly not true, as the French Riviera’s real estate market is like molasses — it’s very slow-moving.
 Besides that, their claim is also completely unverifiable and there’s no way an agent could know this.
 The only way to know the trends of the real estate market prices is via the notaires published sale prices (more on the market trends here), which is updated every 6 months.
 Agents are famous for lying about sale prices, and even if they were being honest, they would only know about their sales, and they are 1 out of over 1500 agents on the French Riviera!